 17 – Pain and discomfort go hand in hand with getting older.
 Try not to dwell on them but accept them as a part of the cycle of life we’re all going through.
 Try to minimize them in your mind.
 They are not who you are, they are something that life added to you.
 If they become your entire focus, you lose sight of the person you used to be.

 18 – If you’ve been offended by someone – forgive them.
 If you’ve offended someone – apologize.
 Don’t drag around resentment with you.
 It only serves to make you sad and bitter.
 It doesn’t matter who was right.
-Someone once said: Holding a grudge is like taking poison and expecting the other person to die.
-Don’t take that poison.
+Someone once said: Don’t take that poison.
 Forgive, forget, and move on with your life.

 19 – If you have a strong belief, savor it.
 But don’t waste your time trying to convince others.
 They will make their own choices no matter what you tell them, and it will only bring you frustration.
 Live your faith and set an example.
 Live true to your beliefs and let that memory sway them.